OpenSextant/Xponents/doc/README_Xlayer_REST.md

 * `text`  - UTF-8 text buffer
 * `features` - comma-separated string of features which will vary by app.
 XponentsGeotagger (default app) class supports:
    * `places, coordinates, countries` or `geo` to refer to all of those geographic entities
+   * `postal` a special feature type invoking the postal code tagger
    * `patterns` - configured patterns.
 By default only date/time patterns are detected and normalized.
 As other patterns are implemented, this same REST API could be used without changing the call mechanisms -- your client would have to navigate the additional results though.
    * `persons`, `orgs`, `taxons` to refer to those non-geo entities.
    * `filtered_out` will turn on noisy entities that were filtered out for some reason.
 The default is not return filtered-out items.

-* `options`  - comma-separated string of options
+* `options`  - comma-separated string of options.
+Currently:
-   * Options will vary by app.
-XponentsGeotagger class supports: `lowercase`
+   * `revgeo` - reverse geolocate any coordinates found in text input
+   * `lowercase` - allow lowercase tagging
+   * `clean_input` - attempt to sanitize input text which may contain angle or square bracket tags

 OUTPUT:

-* `response`     - status, numfound
+* `response`     - `status`, `numfound` to indicate number of tags found.
 * `annotations`  - an array  of objects.

 Annotation schema